*Updated: October 28, 2022

-    One you’re clear about your why, have defined your success goals, and created your monetization strategy, it’s time to do the work.
+Once you’re clear about your why, have defined your success goals, and created your monetization strategy, it’s time to do the work.
 Your blog itself is not a business.
 It is a vehicle to drive your business.
-In this next step, you’ll need to create a content marketing plan that helps to drive your monetization goals.
+In this next step, you’ll need to create a blog content strategy that helps to drive your monetization goals.

 For example: Let’s say you want affiliate marketing to be your number one source of income.
 That means you need to work really hard on building pageviews and traffic.
 You’ll also need to write targeted content that promotes the affiliate products you’re selling.
 This content can be in the form of blog posts, videos, emails, lead magnets, and more!

-If I’m trying to become a social media consultant, then I need to create a content marketing plan that positions me as the expert in that area.
-That means creating blog posts that are SEO friendly and teach readers how to effectively use social media marketing.
-Another component to that content plan is guest posting with other experts in the field, appearing on podcasts, etc.
+If I’m trying to become a social media consultant, then I need to create a content marketing plan that positions me as an expert in that area.
+That means creating blog posts that are SEO-friendly and teach readers how to effectively use social media marketing.
+Another component of your blogging strategy is guest posting with other experts in the field, appearing on podcasts, etc.

 Think of your content plan in terms of ALL the content that helps to support your business goals.
 Think outside of just a blog post.